Such a thrill, such an honor, such a delight to be here with you each day to discuss the things that matter most to one and all.

 I am Rush Limbaugh, your highly trained broadcast specialist, meeting and surpassing all audience expectations daily.

-We'll get we'll get Hillary in the wrinkles than she's earned talking about.
+We'll get Hillary in the wrinkles than she's earned talking about.

-Bill Crystal on the Fox News Channel uh said that this campaign is nowhere near as divisive as McCain Bush in uh in 2000.
+Last night, as many of you were, I'm sure, as flipping around watching the various analysis of the returns that came in last night, Bill Crystal on the Fox News channel said that this campaign is nowhere near as divisive as McCain Bush in 2000.

-And while that was true, I think it misses the uh the point by s by a long shot.
+And while that was true, I think it misses the point by a long shot.

 In 2008, our candidate is deeply divided from the base of his party.